uclaacm/hack-sprint-w20/session-2-dive-into-android/README.md

 <img src="images/Elvis.png" width=500>

-The Elvis operator does somethine this:
+The Elvis operator does something like this:

 ```k
 if (myInt != null) {